Photos by Brittany Hosea-Small

 “This is one of the few mines that was deliberately drilled into a fault,” John Pruynes, a1939 Cal graduate in mining and metallurgy, told the Berkeleyan in 2002.
 “The first 200 feet were experimental tunnels, but we drove that mine on to about 900 feet, right into the Hayward Fault zone.”

-The mine shaft is aligned with the door of a nearby building and rails used to extend into the building, where ore was taken for processing.
+The mine is aligned with the door of a nearby building and rails used to extend into the building, where ore was taken for processing.
 The mine operated like that for years until the Loma Prieta earthquake in 1989 triggered a collapse around 200 feet into the mine.
 Some carts are still deep in the mine, blocked by the rubble.

-The shaft is still lined with the original timber braces from 1916.
+The adit is still lined with the original timber braces from 1916.
 Mine carts ran on the old rails that are still visible today, as are the alcoves and side shoots where students stashed explosives.
 Dynamite holes can still be found in the rock walls.

-Most of the mine looks like a scene from a Western movie, but the mine shaft transitions to concrete as it runs under a lab.
+Most of the mine looks like a scene from a Western movie, but the mine transitions to concrete as it runs under a lab.
 The concrete supports the building’s weight.

 Today the adit is maintained only to the collapse.
 Keep scrolling for more exclusive pictures from inside the mine.